Unlocking Japan: Expand Your Horizons by Renting a Car

-But perhaps you hesitate: rental logistics can be complex, the details daunting, the language barrier particularly frustrating in the rental car context.
+Perhaps you hesitate: rental logistics can be complex, the details daunting, the language barrier frustrating.
 And then, unless you hail from Australia, England, India, Thailand, South Africa, or Singapore and are already familiar with driving on the left, there is the whole wrong-side-of-the-road thing.

 Let’s deal with this issue first: You ask yourself, “Can I really master this challenge without wrapping us around a tree?”

 The answer is yes.
-Transiting to left-side driving is remarkably easy, and after a few miles, the worst annoyance you’ll encounter is repeatedly switching on the wipers when trying to signal a turn.
+Transiting to left-side driving is remarkably easy, and after a few miles, the worst annoyance you’ll encounter is repeatedly switching on the wipers when trying to signal a turn--a right of passage.
 There really are only three fundamental rules:

 Always keep the white line on your right side.